Jayman2000/jasons-nixos-config/README.md

 that wallet.
 5. In KDE Wallet settings, make sure that the new wallet is the default wallet and that the wallet is closed automatically after 10 minutes.
-6. In KWalletManager, add a password entry named “jason@jasonyundt.email”.
+6. In KWalletManager, add a password entry named <jason@jasonyundt.email>.
 7. Import Keyboard shortcuts.kksrc.
 Go to System Settings>Workspace>Shortcuts>Shortcuts>Import Scheme…
 8. Add Transmission and Yakuake to the list of autostart applications.